Wakayama City Guide & 2-Day Itinerary

 Wakayama Castle

-Wakayama Castle was constructed in 1585 and like many other castles in Japan was destroyed by fire twice.
+Like many other castles in Japan, Wakayama Castle was destroyed by fire twice, once in 1846 after a lightning strike and the second time in 1945 during an air bombing in WWII.
 In 1958 it was restored to its original state and you can now visit a number of exhibitions inside the castle including samurai armor and many historic relics.

-One of the things we loved about Wakayama Castle is the lack of crowds.
-Many other castles we’ve visited in Japan are often extremely busy, but our experience at Wakayama Castle was anything but.
+One of the things we loved about Wakayama Castle was the lack of crowds.
+While many other castles we’ve visited in Japan are often extremely busy, our experience at Wakayama Castle was anything but.
 I’m not sure if it was the time of year (we were there during the summer), but whatever it was, we aren’t complaining!

 Having fewer crowds gave us time to explore the castle in-depth and take time to read about the history and artifacts.
 We also found this castle to be similar in looks to Osaka Castle, although not as lavishly decorated on the exterior.